obonaventure/cnp3/Missions/S4/tcp1.rst

 The TCB also needs to contain the current size of the windows :

- - `self.sndwnd` : the current sending windowd
+ - `self.sndwnd` : the current sending window
  - `self.rcvwnd` : the current window advertised by the receiver

 For this exercise, you do not need to process the `window` field of the received segments.
 You can assume that the receiver is always advertising a window of a least one segment.